Studying dark gaps in Ly-$\alpha$ forest transmission with large reionization simulations: Results and interpretations

 In this section, we present our results and provide a qualitative discussion of how the different model variants impact the three statistics introduced earlier.

 In Figure \ref{fig:dark_cdf}, we show the CDFs of the dark gap lengths across different redshift intervals.
 The solid curves represent the distributions derived from the observed E-XQR-30 sightlines, while the dashed ones correspond to mean predictions from our model skewers.
 The shaded region shows the 68\% uncertainty in the distribution by sampling different model realizations.
 Overall, the fiducial model reproduces the observed trends well across all redshift bins.
-Specifically, at the highest redshift interval, $5.7\le z\le 5.9$, the model correctly mimics the distribution width towards large dark gap lengths ($L\ge 25 h^{-1}\mathrm{cMpc}$), while it slightly underpredicts the abundance of shorter gaps.
+Specifically, at the highest redshift interval, $5.7\le z\le 5.9$, the model correctly mimics the distribution width towards large dark gap lengths ($L\ge 25 h^{-1}\mathrm{cMpc}$), although it slightly underpredicts the abundance of shorter gaps and overpredicts the longer gaps, corresponding to a normalized $L_1$ distance of $\sim0.053$ (see Appendix \ref{app:appendix3}\footnote{ we summarize $L_1$ metric comparison between models and data in Table \ref{tab:L1_metric}} for details) the data CDF.
 The relative lack of short length gaps at the corresponding redshift range points towards the lack of small neutral islands in the fiducial model.
-This is also evident from the "late" end model, where the relative number of short length gaps is larger, yielding an improved match with the data.
-Not surprisingly, the deviation is slightly more pronounced for the "early" scenario due to a lower neutral fraction.
-Similarly, the model with a lower temperature slightly improves the distribution by elevating the number of small dark gaps at higher redshifts.
-Not surprisingly, the higher temperature model degrades the match as it provides a slightly earlier reionization end and fewer dark gaps.
-The models with a larger or a smaller mean free path do not affect these statistics much, providing similar trends as the fiducial one.
+This is also evident from the "late" end model, where the relative number of short length gaps is larger, yielding an improved match with the data (normalized $L_1$ distance of $\sim0.030$).
+Not surprisingly, the deviation is slightly more pronounced for the "early" scenario due to a lower neutral fraction (normalized $L_1$ distance of $\sim0.065$).
+Similarly, the model with a lower temperature slightly improves the distribution at $5.7\le z\le 5.9$ by elevating the number of small dark gaps (normalized $L_1$ distance of $\sim0.046$).
+Not surprisingly, the higher temperature model degrades the match as it provides a slightly earlier reionization end and fewer dark gaps (normalized $L_1$ distance of $\sim0.067$).
+The models with a larger or a smaller mean free path do not affect these statistics much, providing trends between the "fiducial" and "early" ones.
 However, a redshift evolving $\lambda_0$ is necessary to match the shape of the distribution at lower redshift intervals (i.e., $5.1\le z\le 5.7$).
-This can be reconciled from the "cons mfp / wo neutral" case, where the model predicts too many dark gaps at lower redshifts, disfavoring the data distribution at the interval $5.1\le z\le 5.3$.
+This can be seen in the "cons mfp, w/o neutral" case, where the model predicts too many dark gaps at lower redshifts, disfavoring the data distribution at the interval $5.1\le z\le 5.3$.
+The overall (combined for four redshift intervals, covering $5.1\le z\le 5.9$) normalized $L_1$ value for this model is the highest ($0.095)$ among the variants, while the "late" scenario provides the lowest ($0.065$).